Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 As in \eqref{equation: fixed-point scheme over S}, for any algebraic stack $S$ over $k$ with a map $S \to \frac{G}{G}$ we write $\Fix_S(X)$ for the base change of $\Fix_{\frac{G}{G}}(X)$ to $S$.
 In particular, base change along the quotient map $G \to \frac{G}{G}$ returns back $\Fix_G(X)$, making our notation consistent.

 \paragraph{Steinberg section.} Let $G$ be a reductive group over a field and denote $\s := \Tfrac{G}{G}$ the GIT quotient of $G$ by its adjoint action.
 There is the canonical affinization map $\frac{G}{G} \to \s$.
 Denote further $G^{\reg} \hookrightarrow G$ the regular locus of $G$ consisting of points whose centralizer has the minimal possible dimension (equal to the rank of $G$) \cite[\S 4]{Hum95}; this is an open subvariety of codimension $\geq 2$ by \cite[\S 4.13]{Hum95}.
 Let $\rho: G^{\reg} \hookrightarrow G \to \s$ be the natural map.
 A {\it Steinberg section} is a section of this map $\rho$.
-Such a section is not unique, but always exists \cite[\S 4.15]{Hum95}.
+Such a section is not unique, but always exists at least when $G$ is split, semisimple, simply connected group or $GL_n$ by \cite[\S 4.15]{Hum95}.

-Via such Steinberg section, $\s \hookrightarrow G$ is a closed subscheme intersecting every regular conjugacy class of $G$ in a single geometric point.
+Via such a Steinberg section, $\s \hookrightarrow G$ is a closed subscheme intersecting every regular conjugacy class of $G$ in a single geometric point.
 It is often very useful to restrict attention to $\Fix_{\s}(X)$.
 This is a scheme whose global functions often agree with global functions on the stack $\Fix_{\frac{G}{G}}(X)$.

 \paragraph{Open and closed immersions.} \begin{proposition} Assume that a $G$-equivariant morphism $f: U \to X$ has one of the following properties.
 Then the same is true for $f: \Fix_G(U) \to \Fix_G(X)$. \begin{itemize} \item[(i)] monomorphism \item[(ii)] open immersion \item[(iii)] closed immersion \end{itemize} In particular, $\Fix_G(-)$ preserves Zariski covers and locally closed stratifications. \end{proposition} \begin{proof} If $f: U \to X$ is a $G$-equivariant monomorphism, one can immediately check that on functors of points